migoox/genome-downsampler/README.md

 4. The binary file location: `<repository-dir>/build/src/genome-downsampler`.

 Available cmake flags:
-- `NO_CUDA`: builds the program without CUDA algorithms.
-The CUDA library is not requried.
+- `WITH_CUDA`: builds the program with CUDA algorithms.
+When this option is disabled, the CUDA library is no longer required
 - `WITH_TESTS`: builds the program with additional `test` subcommand for testing correctness of the algorithms.